 10.3 Distiller’s warehouse

-The operations that may be carried out in a distiller’s warehouse are very limited and don’t extend to the same range that may be carried out in a general storage and distribution warehouse (see Excise Notice 196 for further details).
+The operations that may be carried out in a distiller’s warehouse are very limited and do not extend to the same range that may be carried out in a general storage and distribution warehouse (read Excise Notice 196 for more information).
 However, they include the bottling of spirits produced at the distillery of manufacture.

 Spirits belonging to a third-party may not be stored or processed in a distiller’s warehouse.
-They must be stored or processed in an excise warehouse approved under section 92 of the Customs and Excise Management Act 1979 (CEMA) - see Excise Notice 196 for further information.
+They must be stored or processed in an excise warehouse approved under section 92 of the Customs and Excise Management Act 1979 (CEMA) - read Excise Notice 196 for more information.

 You may not receive, hold or move duty-suspended excise goods outside the terms of your warehouse approval.

 Subject to minimum throughput levels, new authorised warehousekeepers operating a distiller’s warehouse must provide a financial guarantee (known as a ‘premises guarantee’).

 Guarantees are also required for most other types of warehouse.

 The level of guarantee required for a distiller’s warehouse is calculated by reference to the potential average month-end duty liability on the spirits produced by the distillery that are stored in the distiller’s warehouse (meaning the throughput).